BasseyOrtho/Hello-World/README.md

 # Hello-World
-This repository is for understanding the Github workflow
+This repository is for understanding the Github workflow.